Blacklisted: How to improve your Credit Record

 When you overextend yourself by maxing out your credit cards and taking out one too many loans, your credit score will drop.

 This is simply because this is considered undesirable and risky spending behaviour and indicates that you are unable to make ends meet or manage your finances properly.

 Always try to reduce your credit card debt and avoid taking out personal and short-term loans at all costs.

-4) Do not make multiple loan or credit applications at once
+4) Do not make multiple loans or credit applications at once

 Every time you apply for a credit card, Fnb loans or new retail account, the service provider will run a credit check on you and this credit check will be logged in your credit file.

 Making multiple credit applications will result in multiple credit enquiries and this will lower your score.
 If you need to compare loan options use a broker or loan comparison site before making a formal online loan application.

 5) Try to reduce your debt to income ratio by paying off debt faster

 The average debt to income ratio for South African households is around 72%.
 This simply means that 72% of a household’s income went towards paying off various debts.